Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 -   Toggle between a REST and a GraphQL endpoint based on a feature flag
 -   Install Unleash and create/enable a feature flag
 -   Grab the value of a feature flag with the Go SDK

+Feel free to have a look at our [Go Examples page](/feature-flag-tutorials/golang/examples) for more.

 Thank you